 13. Avoid midnight snacks – give digestion time to rest so your sleep re-energizes the organs.

 14. Chew at least 50 times per mouthful and put your fork down while you chew.

-If you are experiencing a migraine - Macrobiotic prevention suggests eating or drinking these to stop it:
+If you are experiencing a migraine attack - Macrobiotic prevention suggests eating or drinking these to stop it:

-With the Macrobiotic migraine headaches diet foods are just one part of the puzzle.
-Massaging the migraine pressure point on your big toes on each foot all around the nail bed is said to reduce pain and help ward off an appending attack.
+on each foot all around the nail bed is said to reduce pain and help ward off an impending attack.

-Hmmm ...
-I’m sad to report not so good on the headache front.
-I was a strict Macrobiotic foodie for many years and it did not reduce the frequency or intensity of my migraines.
+Hmmm...
+I’m sad to report that I was a strictly Macrobiotic for many years and it didn't prevent or reduce my attacks at all.

 However, this doesn't mean it won’t work for you, especially if your migraines are food related.

 It certainly made my body stronger and I found some very wonderful foods as medicines which I am truly grateful for like Kuzu and Umeboshi plums.

 To get your best results you will need to keep a migraine diary.
 My migraine pain management course has a lesson on food with an 8 week experimental journal.
 It includes both foods and supplements to test.
 Check it out, it's free to enroll.